HyperSaaS

 Hybrid Retrieval

-Semantic + keyword search with Reciprocal Rank Fusion.
+Semantic + keyword search with Reciprocal Rank Fusion and optional reranking.

-HyperSaaS uses a hybrid retrieval strategy combining vector similarity search and PostgreSQL full-text search, fused with Reciprocal Rank Fusion (RRF).
+HyperSaaS uses a hybrid retrieval strategy combining vector similarity search and GIN-indexed PostgreSQL full-text search, fused with Reciprocal Rank Fusion (RRF) — with an optional LLM reranking stage.

 Search Function